mighty-gerbils/gerbil/doc/guide/intro.md

 Gerbil supports Object-oriented programming with structs, classes, and interfaces.
 Structs are index-based types with single inheritance, while classes are slot-based types with multiple inheritance.
-Interfaces are akin to type-classses, and they pack an object with its method implementatio for safe and efficient method calls.
+Interfaces are akin to type-classes, and they pack an object with its method implementations for safe and efficient method calls.

 #### Structs